of years teaching: 8 Years

 We’ve had several people who have taken the time to talk with our students and explain to them how they got into the business and the benefits of working in a dealership or independent shop.
 It’s been very valuable to the students because they can hear first hand from someone who is in the industry.

-How do you use WrenchWay School Connect?
+How do you use WrenchWay School Assist?

-I’ve used WrenchWay School Connect as a tool for my students to explore different opportunities out there.
+I’ve used WrenchWay School Assist as a tool for my students to explore different opportunities out there.
 There’s been a lot of good advertisements on there, and we’ve also submitted a video about our program.
 The students were very excited about that kind of exposure.
 Overall, it’s been a resource for our program, and a really valuable tool.
 It’s cool to see all the other schools out there.
 It makes me happy to know that it’s not dying off.

 As an instructor, what is your biggest challenge and how do you overcome it?